Nihal00/F2-Contest-1-May/README.md

 # F2-Contest-1-May
-# F2-Contest-1-May This is F1 Contest-3 Project for the month of April.
+This is F2 Contest-1 Project for the month of May.